 It’s important to check the trail conditions for all hikes near Vancouver, especially the Whistler hiking trails which tend to see snow earlier than The North Shore.

 Remember to check the Garibaldi weather before you go but remember that this doesn’t mean the trail is safe just because the Garibaldi Lake weather is sunny.
-There could lots of snow of ice on the trail.
+There could be lots of snow or ice on the trail.

-- Ask in facebook groups: there are lots of Facebook groups for hiking in Vancouver.
-These are a good place to ask about trail conditions for all hikes.
+• Ask in Facebook groups: there are lots of Facebook groups for hiking in Vancouver.
+These are good places to ask about trail conditions for all hikes, especially for Lake Garibaldi conditions.

 Garibaldi Lake trail Stats